 When you have built the sample and programmed it to your development kit, it automatically starts the Bluetooth LE advertising and the LED1 starts flashing (Short Flash On).
 At this point, you can press Button 1 for six seconds to initiate the factory reset of the device.

-If you are new to Matter, commission the Matter device using the Android Mobile Controller when setting up the Matter development environment.
+If you are new to Matter, commission the Matter device using the Mobile Controller for Android (CHIP Tool for Android) when setting up the Matter development environment.

 Testing in a network